Swimming pool granuloma

 Risks include exposure to swimming pools, salt water aquariums, or ocean fish.

-The main symptom is a reddish bump (papule) that slowly grows into a purplish nodule.
+The main symptom is a reddish bump (papule) that slowly grows into a purplish and painful nodule.

 The elbows, fingers, and back of the hands are the most common body parts affected.
 The knees and legs are less commonly affected.